mansurcan/Ai_Core_Project_Rock-Paper-Scissors/README.md

 - The logic of the game has been added to the as a function.

 - The while loop which has the prediction results were place in the function which is called calculate winner.

+- Countdown (display it on the cam)

+- Give 3 lives